vatpac-technology/sops/docs/terminal/melbourne.md

 #### Delay Strategy

 Enroute delay is prioritised over TMA delay.
 Arrivals should absorb as much of the required delay as possible before the feeder fix.
-1 - 2 mins of delay may be allocated to the TMA in order to avoid holding.
+MAESTRO may allocate 1 - 2 minutes of delay to the TMA in order to avoid holding.

 #### TMA Configuration